Ansford Academy Contribution to the Local Offer

 13. The views of the child

 If your child is accessing SEN support, then their views, together with yours, will be used to shape the interventions that are needed.
-Any student on an EHC or Statement of SEN will have regular meetings where their views will be recorded.
+Any student with an EMCP will have regular meetings where their views will be recorded.

 14. Specialist services and expertise available at, or accessed by, the Academy.

 Our SENCo is fully qualified and accredited and is able to assess the needs of our students.
-As a school we work closely with any external agencies that we feel are relevant to individual children’s needs within our school including: Educational Psychologist Service (Dawn Thorley), school nurse (Mrs. McMullen), clinical psychologists, GPs, paediatricians, speech & language therapists and occupational therapists, social services - including Locality Teams and Social Workers.
+As a school we work closely with any external agencies that we feel are relevant to individual children’s needs within our school including: Educational Psychologist Service, school nurse, clinical psychologists, GPs, paediatricians, speech & language therapists and occupational therapists, social services - including Locality Teams and Social Workers.

 15. Training for the staff supporting children with SEN.